MapManagement/anki-sync-server-docker/README.md

 I highly recommend using a reverse proxy to ensure a secure connection.
 You can start off with my compose configuration.

+## Docker Images

+Whenever the [official Anki repository](https://github.com/ankitects/anki) creates a new release, a GitHub action workflow will be triggered shortly after which builds a new Docker image based on the published release.
+All images are stored on the GitHub registry and therefore older releases are not lost and can still be downloaded.

 ## Environment Variables

 |  Variable  |  Default  |          Purpose         |